MatthewKennedy/spree_product_feed/README.md

 ## Adding Fields To Your Product Feed

-To quilcly add data to your product feed reccomend using Product Properties and creatinga teplate throguh Prototypes.
+To quickly add data to your product feed recommend using Product Properties and creating template through Prototypes.

 ### Creating A Prototype Template

-- Form the admin panel visit **Properties** settings and click **New Property**.
+- Form the admin panel visit **Properties** and click **New Property**.
 - Add a new property using the following values: Name = ```g:google_product_category``` Presentation = ```product_feed_data```, click **Create**.
 - Repeat the process above for ```g:brand```, ```g:product_type``` and any other properties you will use as standard for your products feed data.
 - Next, visit the **Prototypes** menu and click **New Prototype**, in the properties section add your newly created properties, name it Default Feed Properties and click **Create**.
 - Next, edit the product you want to add these to, click **Properties** from the sidebar menu, and then click add **Select From Pototype**.
 - Select **Default Feed Properties** and add the desired values in each feild, then click **Update**.

-You now have a custom made template for your product feed.
+You now have a custom made template for the stock Google Merchant Center product feed data.

 ### Adding Product Specific Data To Your Feed